ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 As highlighted in {{associations}}, each Client maintains two different security associations pertaining to the Pub-Sub group communication.
 On the one hand, the Client has a pairwise security association with the Broker, which, as an ACE RS, verifies that the Client is authorised to perform data operations (i.e., publish, subscribe, read, delete) on a certain set of topics (Security Association 1).
 As discussed above, this security association is set up with the help of the AS and using a transport profile of ACE, when the Client obtains the access token to upload to the Broker.

-On the other hand, separately for each topic, all the Publishers and Subscribers for that topic have a common, group security association, through which the published content sent through the Broker is protected end-to-end (Security Association 2).
+On the other hand, separately for each topic, all the Publishers and Subscribers for that topic have a common, group security association, through which the published topic data sent through the Broker is protected end-to-end (Security Association 2).
 As discussed above, this security association is set up and maintained as the different Clients request the KDC to join the security group, upon which they obtain from the KDC the corresponding group keying material to use for protecting end-to-end and verifying the content of their Pub-Sub group communication.

 ~~~~~~~~~~~ aasvg
 +-----------+             +------------+             +------------+